uChusta/St10346195_WEDE5020_Part3/README.md

 Overview:

-This project builds upon the HTML code from ST1034619_WEDE5020_Part1 and provides CSS styling for the website.
-With the use of CSS color, responsiveness and overall style to was added to the wbesite.
-This makes the website more appealing, easier to read and adds some personality as well.
+This project builds upon the HTML and CSS code from ST1034619_WEDE5020_Part3 and provides Javascript interactivity along with overall improvements to the website.
+Using CSS I was able to add a plethora of functionalities and and inpmroments thhat make the website more responsive and interactive with the user.

 References: